klemola/liikennematto/README.md

 ### Map editor

--   draw (_place_) tiles of all kind
+-   draw roads of all kind with the smart editor
--   bulldoze (_remove_) tiles
--   blow up the board (_clear it_) with dynamite
+    -   **left click / tap** to place a piece of road
+    -   **right click** to remove road from the tile
 -   toggle intersection control
 -   change traffic direction (one-way / both)
+-   bulldoze (_remove_) tiles [_for touch devices_]
+-   blow up the board (_clear it_) with dynamite

 #### Restrictions

 Tiles cannot be placed everywhere.
-In order to avoid awkward road layouts, these restrictions apply:
+In order to avoid awkward road layouts, the editor restricts complexity.

--   intersections cannot be placed right next to each other (add a regular road tile between them)
--   tiles have to "connect" with another tile, unless the surroundings are empty

 ## Demo & more information